Interests

 Cycling

 I have logged many hundreds of miles on my bike over the years and redeveloped an interest in cycling in 2009, just after being given a clean bill of health following my cancer treatments.
-I celebrated my healing victory by training for the Ride to Conquer Cancer, a 262 km cycling trip from Vancouver to Seattle to raise funds for the BC Cancer Foundation.
+I celebrated my healing victory by training for the Ride to Conquer Cancer, a 262-kilometre (163- mile) cycling trip from Vancouver to Seattle to raise funds for the BC Cancer Foundation.
 I completed the journey in June 2009 and am looking forward to my next cycling adventure.

 Health and Wellness

-Ever since discovering yoga in 1995 I have had a strong interest in health and wellness.
-In addition to becoming a yoga teacher I have taken courses in Ayurvedic nutrition, reflexology, massage and sound therapy.
+Ever since discovering yoga in 1995, I have had a strong interest in health and wellness.
+In addition to becoming a yoga teacher, I have taken courses in Ayurvedic nutrition, reflexology, massage and sound therapy.
 My journey through cancer in 2008 gave me the opportunity to experience healing in a very powerful way and reinforced my belief that healing takes place at many levels.
-My wife, Christa is a talented holistic healer and offers both Reiki treatments and classes and BodyTalk through her healing centre in Vancouver’s Kitsalano neighbourhood.

 Hiking